faraz9993/Postgre_SQL_pgAdmin4_Integration/README.md

 vim /etc/postgresql/15/main/postgresql.conf
 ```

-### Next step is to allow incoming traffic to the popstgresql anywhere from the network.
+### Next step is to allow incoming traffic to the PostgreSQL anywhere from the network.
 For that you have to make changes in the configuration file of postgresql.

 ```
 sudo vim /etc/postgresql/15/main/postgresql.conf